kavyar-cloud/Sign-Learning-Application/README.md

 This project aims to empower deaf children by providing accessible and structured language learning resources through a web-based platform.
 By combining education, healthcare support, and interactive learning, the system contributes to improving communication skills and overall development.

 The application is designed to be device-friendly, user-focused, and impactful in supporting early language acquisition and independent learning.

+---

+Note: This project was developed as part of an academic research initiative.